AmartyaSingh97/Team-Zone/README.md

 <h1 align="center"> 🚀 Team Zone.</h1>

-•	Steps to import database from the zip folder.
+•	Steps to import database-schema from the zip folder.

 1. Open MySQL workbench in your device.